 Gemma Swallow, Technical Director, National Theatre of Scotland

 Gemma started her career in technical theatre in Scotland as a stage manager and production manager with Wildcat Stage Productions and 7:84 Theatre Company in the late 80s and early 90s before moving to London.
-During a decade in London, she worked nationally and internationally with companies such as Theatre de Complicité, National Theatre, the Young Vic and Stomp.
-Returning to Scotland in 2020 she worked as a freelance production manager in theatres, festivals and touring until 2013.
-She was then appointed technical director at the National Theatre of Scotland (NTS), where she has championed the work of women backstage as well as driving the company’s green policies.
+During a decade in London, she worked nationally and internationally with companies such as Theatre de Complicité, National Theatre, Young Vic and Stomp.
+Returning to Scotland in 2020, she worked as a freelance production manager in theatres, festivals and touring until 2013.
+She was then appointed technical director at the National Theatre of Scotland, where she has championed the work of women backstage as well as driving the company’s green policies.
 Contributor photo by Eoin Carey.

 Steve Tompkins, Director, Haworth Tompkins

 Steve leads Haworth Tompkins’ Performing Arts team alongside co-directors Roger Watts and Lucy Picard.
 Completed projects include the Royal Court, Young Vic, NT Future project, BAC, Snape Maltings, the egg at Theatre Royal Bath, The Bridge, Bush Theatre, Liverpool Everyman Theatre (Stirling Prize winner 2014), Bristol Old Vic and the recently completed Theatre Royal Drury Lane.
 He is also the founder of the environmental group Architects Declare, which is now 7,000 organisations strong in 27 countries.
 In 2019, The Stage named him the most influential person in British theatre and in 2021 he was awarded an MBE for services to architecture and to the arts.